Sirolimus: Diabetes-like symptoms

 While sirolimus inhibition of mTORC1 appears to mediate the drug's benefits, it also inhibits mTORC2, which results in diabetes-like symptoms.
 This includes decreased glucose tolerance and insensitivity to insulin.
 Sirolimus treatment may additionally increase the risk of type 2 diabetes.
 In mouse studies, these symptoms can be avoided through the use of alternate dosing regimens or analogs such as everolimus or temsirolimus.

 Lung toxicity

-Lung toxicity is a serious complication associated with sirolimus therapy, especially in the case of lung transplants.
-The mechanism of the interstitial pneumonitis caused by sirolimus and other macrolide MTOR inhibitors is unclear, and may have nothing to do with the mTOR pathway.
+Pulmonary toxicity, or toxicity to lungs, is a serious complication associated with sirolimus therapy, especially in the case of lung transplants.
+The mechanism of the interstitial pneumonitis caused by sirolimus and other macrolide mTOR inhibitors is unclear, and may have nothing to do with the mTOR pathway.
 The interstitial pneumonitis is not dose-dependent, but is more common in patients with underlying lung disease.

 Lowered effectiveness of immune system

 There have been warnings about the use of sirolimus in transplants, where it may increase mortality due to an increased risk of infections.